erikatudisco/programming_formalism/DevelopmentDesign/notes_paradigms.md

 (https://www.techtarget.com/whatis/definition/imperative-programming)
 ### procedural programming
 Derived from Imperative programming, the basic concept of a procedure call where a procedure is a routine or subroutine which contains the computational steps to be carried out.
+### object oriented programming
+The evolution of programming languages that support the object oriented design paradigm is long and branched with different amounts of support for the different concepts.
+Any language can be used to code object oriented but the effort of doing so may not be useful or cost effective.

 ### Functional programming
 In functional programming, based of the lambda caclulus of Alonzo Church during the 1930s, the idea of pure functions, are meant to have no side effects is implemented as a design strategy, the secon concept that needs to be implemented is the concept of recursion which functions as the mechanism of iteration in functional programming.